For the Love of Reading: Why Reading Every Day is So Important

 How are you encouraging your students to read 10–20 minutes every day?
 Our Seedling leveled readers are a great way to help students in the earliest stages prepare for reading success.

 1 “Adding Ten Minutes of Reading Time Drastically Changes Levels of Print Exposure,” Scientific Learning, March 2008

-2 “Learning Words from Context,” Nagy, Herman and Anderson, 1987
+2 “Learning Words from Context,” Nagy, Herman, and Anderson, 1987

 3 “The Kids & Family Reading Report: Fifth Edition,” Scholastic, 2014